Kkpsecurity/frost/README.md

-# FLORIDA ONLINE SECURITY TRAINING README
+# FLORIDA ONLINE SECURITY TRAINING

 ## Overview
 Florida Online Security Training offers comprehensive online security courses and certification aimed at individuals pursuing careers in the security industry within Florida.
 This platform provides a user-friendly interface for accessing a range of courses designed to secure Florida security licenses and specialize in areas such as unarmed security, armed security, and private investigation.